 - 1. When cargo holds are utilized as ballast tanks, they are to be kept empty or full throughout the duration of voyage in order to avoid impact due to dynamical load of ballast water. - 2.
-When cargo holds are utilized for ballasting, or under special loading conditions due to loading at two ports, etc., the scantlings of structural members of double bottoms are, in addition to compliance with the provision in Sec 3. of the Rules not to be less than that obtained from the formulae concerned which are modified as indicated below. - (1) Designed maximum load draught d is to replace with the draught in the considered loading condition $d_b$ . - (2) The value of coefficient a in the formulae is to be equal to 0.45 + 0.026L'/d or the value obtained from either of the following two formulae depending on whether the hold is loaded or empty, whichever is greater.
+When cargo holds are utilized for ballasting, or under special loading conditions due to loading at two ports, etc., the scantlings of structural members of double bottoms are, in addition to compliance with the provision in Sec 3. of the Rules not to be less than that obtained from the formulae concerned which are modified as indicated below. - (1) Designed maximum load draught d is to replace with the draught in the considered loading con- - (2) The value of coefficient α in the formulae is to be equal to 0.45 + 0.026 L'/d or the value obtained from either of the following two formulae depending on whether the hold is loaded or empty, whichever is greater.

-For loaded hold : $a = h\gamma/d_b - (1 - 0.026L'/d_b)$
+For loaded hold: $a = h\gamma/d_b - (1 - 0.026L'/d_b)$

-For hold which may be empty during navigation : $a = 1 + 0.026 L'/d_b$

-$\gamma$ = as specified in 301.
+For hold which may be empty during navigation : $a = 1 + 0.026L'/d_h$ γ = as specified in 301.
 3 of the Rules

+L' = as specified in Table 7.3.2 of the Rules